pandayed/KotlinNotes/README.md

 # Kotlin Notes
-This repository contains the **precise code** I saved while learning Kotlin so that in future I can revise easily.
+This repository contains the **precise code**, I saved while learning Kotlin so that in future I can revise easily.

 The code has **necessary comments** for understanding the topic.